The computational complexity of knot genus in a fixed 3-manifold

+where $m_F$ is defined to be $\infty$ if there is no integral homology class in $W + \text{Cone}(F)$ and with boundary $\pm [\ell]$.
 This integer $m_F$ is given to us non-deterministically.
 We will show below that the number of digits of $m_F$ is bounded above by a polynomial function of $c$.
 We verify that $m_F$ is indeed the above minimum, in time that is at most polynomially large in $c$, by the following argument.

 Let $h$ be any element of $W + \text{Cone}(F)$.
 We may write

 for some $\beta_1, \cdots, \beta_r \in \mathbb{R}$ and $\alpha_1, \cdots, \alpha_s \in \mathbb{R}_{\geq 0}$.
 We also require that $h$ lies in $H^1(X; \mathbb{Z})$ which is the condition